 Part 3 of our monthly FAQ blog post series - Inviting to a team vs. inviting to a project - what’s the difference?

 This month in our FAQ series we’re tackling invitations to teams and to projects in Nozbe.
-As you know, when you purchase Nozbe PRO, you get a second account for your colleague or partner for free.
-We always encourage you to invite people to your team and share projects with them because we believe that collaboration is more effective than doing everything alone.
+We always encourage you to invite people to your team in Nozbe and share projects with them because we believe that collaboration is more effective than doing everything alone.

 Many of you are considering (or already) collaborating with others and we regularly receive questions about inviting to teams and projects.